prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 and freezes and a “hot wind.”
-As the market becomes a vast system, a network in which they are a node, the Derricks in turn become bigger than themselves, their own sense of their capacities increased to the scale of the network entire.
+As the market becomes a vast system, a network in which they are a node, the Derricks in turn become bigger than themselves, their own sense of their capacities increased to the scale of the entire network.
 As much as they are farmers, they have become the commodities market embodied; and as much as the land is farmed by the Derricks, it is farmed by impersonal market forces.